Kelvinyang97/Covid-19TimeSeriesPrediction/README.md

-# atlassian_datathon_2020
-files for atlassian datathon 2020
+# files for predicting the Covid-19 number of cases time series by XGboost and Random Forest